ruoyann/tp/docs/UserGuide.md

 |`clear`|StudyTracker has been cleared!|

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If you wish to clear all your study spots while keeping the data you originally stored, you can make a copy of the studytracker.json file which should be found within the data folder of the file with StudyTracker!
+If you wish to clear all your study spots while keeping the data you originally stored, you can make a copy of [home folder]/data/studytracker.json
 </div>

 <div markdown="span">[:small_red_triangle: **Back to Top**](#table-of-contents)